pingcap/tidb-operator/en/deploy-on-aws-eks.md

       dedicated: tikv:NoSchedule
 ```

-Save the configuration above as `cluster.yaml`, and replace `<clusterName>` with your desired cluster name.
 Execute the following command to create the cluster:

 {{< copyable "shell-regular" >}}